kloetzl/libdna/docs/examples.md

 # Compute GC content

 This code shows how to compute the GC content of a sequence.
-Note that is counts Cs, Gs, and Ss that is either G or C. Also lower case letters are allowed.
+Note that it counts Cs, Gs, and Ss that is either G or C. Also lower case letters are allowed.

 ```C++
 #include <kloetzl/dna>